 All official actions taken by all [local unit of government] County Planning Commissions preceding the Commission created by this ordinance are hereby approved, ratified and reconfirmed.
 Any project, review, or process taking place at the effective date of this Ordinance shall continue with the Commission created by this ordinance, subject to the requirements of this Ordinance, and shall be deemed a continuation of any previous [local unit of government] Planning Commission.
 This Ordinance shall be in full force and effect from and after its adoption and publication.

-Passed by the [legislative body] commissioners in attendance, of the [local unit of government] on [date], at its regular meeting with voting aye, nay.
-Signed: , [Chief Elected Official].
+• tne [legislative body] Oers in attendance, - on [date], at its regular meeting with Signed: [Chief Elected Offici ial].